Handheld Night Scene Mode

 Keep your elbows close to your body to hold the camera steady ().
 In this mode, four shots are aligned and merged into a single image, but if there is significant misalignment in any of the four shots due to camera shake, they may not align properly in the final image.

-If your shots will include people, use the built-in flash or a Speedlite.
+If your shots will include people, use an external flash unit.
 For nicer portraits, flash is used for the first shot.
 Tell the subject not to move until all four consecutive shots are taken.

 - Compared to other shooting modes, the image area will be smaller.